programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ### Installation Problems

-If you run into installation issues, there are several online forums in which others may offer kind assistance.
+If you run into installation issues, there are several online forums you can visit where others may offer kind assistance.
 The author of _nanDECK_, Andrea Nand, is an active participant of the [nanDECK Users Forum on BGG](https://boardgamegeek.com/forum/26631/nandeck-users/general).
 There is also a smaller, but still active, [community of _nanDECK_ users on Reddit](https://www.reddit.com/r/nanDECK/).

 ## How to use _nanDECK_ to Generate Cards